Bold & The Beautiful spoilers: #BB19 and #B&B Unite! Jessica Graf Guest Stars

 — Bold & The Beautiful (@BandB_CBS) September 16, 2017

 Are you excited to see Jessica Graf step into the world of acting?
 She is the latest Big Brother houseguest in a string of other Big Brother contestants to have appeared on the Bold and the Beautiful.
-Da’Vorine Rogers, Paul Abrahamian and Victor Arroyo and Zach Rance have all made an appearance on the CBS soap opera.
+Da’Vorine Rogers, Paul Abrahamian, Victor Arroyo, and Zach Rance have all made an appearance on the CBS soap opera.
 What do you think about having another Quinn and Sheila showdown?
 Didn’t she learn not to mess with Quinn based on what happened the last time?
 Then again, there’s no crazy like Sheila-crazy.

-[Featured Image by J. Scott Applewhite and Matt Sayles/Invision/AP Images]]
+[Featured Image by J. Scott Applewhite and Matt Sayles/Invision/AP Images]